 Ashley Tarbet DeStefano, 617-824-8526

-Ashley Tarbet DeStefano ’09 was a double major in Political Communications and New Media at Emerson College and now works with the Elma Lewis Center for Civic Engagement, Learning, and Research as well as the Office of Government & Community Relations.
+Ashley Tarbet DeStefano ’09 was a double major in Political Communications and New Media at Emerson College and now works with the Elma Lewis Center for Civic Engagement, Learning, and Research and the Office of Service Learning and Community Action.
+Tarbet DeStefano aims to provide opportunities for students, staff, and faculty to engage with and learn from their communities and realize how they can each use their talents and passions to contribute to and even lead the way in social change.
+In her role as Administrative Associate, Tarbet DeStefano runs the Alternative Spring Break program and contributes to initiatives such as Emerson's Civic Engagers Network and the Charles Beard Arts & Communications Exploration summer program, and coordinates many of the events and activities hosted by the Elma Lewis Center.
+As an Emerson student, Tarbet was a volunteer and activist with many organizations and programs, including Jumpstart, Alternative Spring Break, ACT Leaders, and Emerson Peace and Social Justice.
 From a young age, Tarbet’s parents inspired her to take part in service and community building activities and instilled in her the value of making personal sacrifice to benefit the greater good.
-As an Emerson student, Tarbet was a volunteer and activist with many organizations and programs, including Jumpstart, Alternative Spring Break, ACT Leaders, Boston Cares, Emerson Peace and Social Justice, and Earth Emerson, igniting her passion for creating social change and sparking her life goal of engaging others in service to their communities.
-After graduating, Tarbet became a full-time AmeriCorps*VISTA volunteer at Cradles to Crayons, leading to a full-time position creating and running the Giving Corps programs before returning to Emerson in October 2013.
 She hopes to live to see the day when a child’s parents’ income does not determine the quality (or lack thereof) of education that a child receives, and to see a world that provides an equal educational opportunity for all.